 Detailed Itinerary

-Day 1: Arrive in Quito, City Tour
+Day 1: Arrive in Quito, Afternoon City Tour

 Welcome to Ecuador!
 Meet your driver at the airport for a private transfer to Quito and your hotel.
 At 9,350 feet (2,850 m) above sea level, Ecuador's capital is one of the highest cities in the world.
-Built following the 1533 Spanish conquest, it's surrounded by majestic Andean peaks, including the restless Pichincha volcano.
+Built following the 1533 Spanish conquest, it's surrounded by soaring Andean peaks, including the restless Pichincha volcano.

 For lunch, learn about Ecuador's traditional cooking with dishes such as locro de papa (potato stew), bolon de verde (plantain dumplings), and encocado de pescado (fish in coconut sauce).
 Before your cooking class, visit a market to buy the ingredients needed for each dish.
 Listen as a Quito chef explains traditional recipes and shows you the steps to follow to create a memorable meal.